Oneday2010/milestone-project3_koreanfood/README.md

 3) [Google Fonts](https://fonts.google.com/specimen/Oswald?preview.text_type=custom) - Google fonts use for most headlines and paragraphs.

-4) [Font Awesome](https://fontawesome.com/) - Use bootstrap4/font-awesome version.
-It used on all pages throughout the website to add icons
+4) [Font Awesome](https://fontawesome.com/) - It used on all pages throughout the website to add icons

 5) [Balsamiq](https://balsamiq.com/wireframes/) - used to create the wireframe during the design process.